 I have shared my journey of how to be a widow, so here’s my latest.
+I wrote and published a book on Amazon.
 While I by no means claim to be an expert, by sharing my experience maybe I can encourage someone to tell their story as well.

 Last summer I saw a post that read “write a book in 30 days”.
 The idea of writing a book appealed to me, but getting started seemed to be the issue.
 I had some ideas.
-My story of tragically losing my is horrific.
-I wanted to tell Mike’s story.
+My story of tragically losing my husband is horrific and it is hard for me to talk about.
+I wanted to tell my story.
 I have trudged through the thick of it and am living a good life now.
 Could this be helpful to someone – let them know they are not alone and life can be good again?
 I wanted to give it a try.

 While busily packing up my house last July, I signed up for the 30 day on-line writing program before I moved to Florida.
 I know me and I work best under pressure.
 This could work.
 Each day I opened an email from Joshua Sprague with assignments to spend 1-2 hours writing.
 I found a quiet place to sit and write.
 So I began.

 My initial idea was to write a self-help book to help other widows deal with the sudden loss of a spouse.
 I had been through it and maybe my words could help someone.
-That is what I have tried to do over the years writing this blog.
+That is what the stories and articles I have written in my blog have been geared toward.

 People continue to read my blog posts daily from my Pinterest page, so I know others are looking for guidance and affirmations as they stumble down the road of widowhood.
 I recall seeking advice and even a “how to” book or blog post as a new widow.
 Do widows wear wedding rings?
 Are we considered a Ms. or a Mrs.?
 And even how NOT to be a sad and lonely widow?